gabrielfreire/ESOrleansApproach/README.md

 written many unit/integration tests trying to break it but all my tests pass so and the application works as expected, I am hopeful this is a good approach overall.

+This solution allowed me to create very complex data relationships from a single state object, in this case the `Tenant.cs` class is the highest level and make any changes just by raising events and making pure POCO modifications, I don't ever need to use a reference of the `DbContext` because everything is magically handled by the `AggregateRootBase.cs` JournaledGrain and the EF Core ChangeTracker.

 Although this solution seems to work I am not sure this approach is the best.
 The reason for this is because the `SaveChangesAsync` looks weird to me and not very intuitive at all, maybe someone has done it this way before, maybe this is a